 Diabetes is the result of a metabolic disorder which causes problems with controlling the hormone insulin.
 Higher-than-normal levels of glucose (sugar) in the blood is a clear signal of diabetes.

-Prolonged exposure to high blood sugar can damage nerve fibers, called neuropathy, which affect the blood vessels, heart, eyes, limbs and organs.
+Prolonged exposure to high blood sugar can damage nerve fibres, called neuropathy, which affect the blood vessels, heart, eyes, limbs and organs.
 Diabetes untreated can cause complications like an increased chance of coronary heart disease, trouble getting pregnant or a risky pregnancy, vision loss, digestive issues, and more.
 Peripheral neuropathy affects the toes, feet, legs, arms and hands.
 The feet and legs are likely to be affected before the arms and hands.

 Symptoms of Diabetic Foot Pain